shuftipro/RESTful-API-v1.3/on-site_with_ocr/on-site_with_ocr.md

 	Type: **string**
 	Format: **yyyy-mm-dd**

+	Leave empty to perform data extraction from the proofs.
 Provide a valid date.
 Please note that the date should be before today.
 	Example 2015-12-31

 	* <h3>expiry_date</h3>